idiotonuni/Discord-Python-Example/README.md

 # Installation / Setup / Usage

-This project is meant for Python 3.6.
-Please insure that you have that Python 3.6 or higher installed.
+This project is meant for Python 3.5 and up.
+Please insure that you have that Python 3.5 or higher installed.
 You can check this using `python --version` or `python3 --version`.

+Python 3.5 is shipped by default in the latest versions of Ubuntu.

 ## Prerequisitess
 You'll need to install some packages first.
 These are included in the